Biden calls Xi as US-China relationship grows more fraught

 Biden from the start of his presidency has sought to put greater focus on China, rallying allies to speak in a more unified voice about Beijing’s human rights record, its trade practices and its military’s increasingly assertive behavior that has unnerved U.S. allies in the Pacific.
 He sees Beijing as the most significant economic competitor to the United States and a growing national security concern.

 But the president has also expressed hope that his long-running working relationship with Xi, one that dates back to when he served as Barack Obama’s vice president, could pay dividends in the two nations cooperating on certain critical issues.
+The two spent time on the call reminiscing about their time traveling together when they were both vice presidents, administration official said.

 The White House said the leaders during the call agreed to engage “openly and straightforwardly” on issues where the nations are at odds and where there is agreement.